 There are certain risks inherent in all hip and knee replacement surgeries, just like there are risks involved with any type of surgery.
-The biggest issue, however, is that even if your hip or knee surgery is completed with little-to-no complications, patients are experiencing serious side effects from metal implants that are causing injuries and requiring revision surgeries to rectify.
+The biggest issue, however, is that even if your hip or knee surgery is completed with little-to-no complications, patients are experiencing serious side effects from metal implant failure that causes injuries and may require revision surgeries to rectify.
 Some of the side effects and injuries reported to the FDA include:

 Metal-on-Metal hip implants were designed to last longer than other types of implants because there is less device wear when the metal components rub against each other.
 There is also less chance of dislocation and a decreased chance of device fracture with these implants.